jiaxinyyy/C247-Final-Project/README.md

 ---

 ## Note on .gitignore
-- Data can be downloaded from -link data later-
+- Data can be downloaded [here](https://ucla.app.box.com/s/e54bnjvy6hl33ao3jhvz7711q5iwkws5)
 - All logs saved to /logs will not be stored in repository